fbpx

 Total classes: 13

-Prerequisite: French 3 (Advanced French), Part One.
+Prerequisite: The knowledge of the material of French 2 (Intermediate French).
 If you are unsure which French course to take, you can email Dr. LaPierre at [email protected].

-Suggested credit: One full semester Advanced French or Foreign Language
+Suggested Credit: One full semester of Advanced French or Foreign Language

 Description